Call for Papers

 As always, we welcome abstracts on any subject with a connection to semiotics (both theoretical and applied), not solely those inspired by this year’s theme.
 We encourage you to reach out to your semiotically-inclined colleagues by organizing thematic sessions or panels, as well as by submitting individual papers and posters.
 Our Society is interdisciplinary and international, and we welcome voices from colleagues from all disciplines and countries.
 We intend to reserve panel slots specifically for papers from non-English speakers, although the official language of the conference is English.

 Please visit EasyChair at https://easychair.org/conferences/?conf=2018ssa to submit your abstract or proposal for panels and poster sessions.
 If you have any problem accessing the website, please contact us.
 (Note to our non-English speakers: while papers may be submitted in your native language, all abstracts must be submitted in English.)
 Because of the anticipated larger than normal participation this year, we encourage early submissions.
-The deadline for submissions has been extended to June 22, 2018.
+The deadline for submissions is May 7, 2018.
 Please include the following information in your submission:

 - Author’s name